SixArm/sixarm_emacs_dot_files/README.md

 Display:

+* cursor-color-white: we prefer a bright white cursor.
 * global-font-lock-mode-without-syntax-color-highlight: we prefer plain text.
 * global-hl-line-mode-off: we prefer plain lines.
 * green-on-black-colors: we like the look of a classic display.